epitools/epitools-matlab/README.md

 ### How do I get some more informations? ###

 We have a wiki page here.
-[Wiki Pages](https://bitbucket.org/davideheller/epitools/wiki) to explore our wiki.
+Follow this [link](https://bitbucket.org/davideheller/epitools/wiki) to explore our wiki pages.

 ### Who do I talk to? ###